tudelft-cs4200/2019/project/ms2/lab5.md

 ### Terms and Sorts

+**AST, names, types are all terms, Statix is fully typed**

 ... term and pattern syntax ...

 ... sorts ...

 ### Name Binding

+Modeling name binding involves the following:
+- Creating scopes and connecting them with edges
+- Adding type, method, field, and variable declarations in the scope graph
+- Resolving type, field, and variable references and connecting resolution results to the AST
+- More sophisticated checks like overriding, duplicate names, hiding

 #### Scopes and Edges

+**Construct the scope graph corresponding to the rules**

 Scope graph is constructed from scopes and edges using the predicates: